reflact/auto-release/README.md

 # auto-release action

-This action creates an release with various options.
+This action creates a release with various options.
 The schema will be v[major].[minor].[patch]

 Features: